FreshPrinceofProgramming/freshprinceofprogramming.github.io/_posts/2020-09-13-Email-Security.md

 ![Paypal]({{ site.url }}{{ site.baseurl }}/assets/images/rsz_paypal.png)

 This phishing email actually looks pretty well done.
 In this email, "Paypal" is claiming that I've purchased women's shoes.
-Similar to the other
+Similar to the other emails, it is structured in a way that is very believable.